-Through partnerships with New York City alternative sentencing programs, Art Start provides music, visual, and performing arts programs to youth with open court cases due to minor offenses.
+Through partnerships with New York City alternative sentencing programs, Art Start provides music, visual, and performing arts programs to youth with open court cases.
 During this crucial window of time, participants are able to commit to goal-oriented creative projects, express themselves, hone in on their goals, and re-direct their energy toward positive goals.
 Art Start believes that by honoring these young people and their voices, we discover the key to opening greater opportunities with them.

 Existing through partnerships with NYC alternative sentencing programs, ONE MIC COLLECTIVE (OMC) is a group of young adult artists who have committed to creating and performing music to spread awareness about issues that affect their lives and communities.
 OMC’s mentors provide the participants with nurturing artist development, while holding them accountable for responsibility, professionalism and discipline throughout the creative process.
 Workshops, recording sessions and live performances are among the spaces where OMC participants find opportunities to grow artistically and personally.